justinpinkney/blog/content/blog/2020/toonify-yourself/index.md

 ## Next steps

 I followed up this stuff by making a website where anyone could Toonify themselves in a few seconds, it got pretty popular (too popular!).
-See the details of how it was made [[making-toonify:here]].
+See the details of [how it was made](../making-toonify).

 ## More examples